ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

          ```

      * (OPTIONAL) `vim /opt/shibboleth-idp/conf/c14n/simple-subject-c14n-config.xml`
-       * Transform each letter of username, before storing in into the database, to Lowercase or Uppercase by setting the proper constant.
+       * Transform each letter of username, before storing in into the database, to Lowercase or Uppercase by setting the proper constant:

          `<util:constant id="shibboleth.c14n.simple.Lowercase" static-field="java.lang.Boolean.TRUE"/>`

 10. Restart IdP to apply the changes:
     * `touch /opt/jetty/webapps/idp.xml`